csswizardry/CSS-Guidelines/README.md

 visually see which CSS properties are naturally inherited and thus avoid reapplying redundant styles.

-By writing markup first we can focus on data, content and semantics and then apply only the relevant classes and CSS _afterwards_.
+By writing markup first you can focus on data, content and semantics and then apply only the relevant classes and CSS _afterwards_.

 ## OOCSS

-We work in an OOCSS manner; we split components into structure (objects) and skin (extensions).
+I work in an OOCSS manner; I split components into structure (objects) and skin (extensions).
 As an **analogy** (note, not example) take the following:

     .room{}